 To apply for the Virginia D. Murphy Pregnant and Parenting Student Assistance Scholarship at SLU:

-- Log in to your MySLU
+- Log in to the mySLU portal.

 - Complete the general application questions upon entering the site.
-Remember to hit "Finish" and "Submit."
+(Remember to hit Finish and Submit)

 Frequently Asked Questions

 Yes.
 Pregnant students may continue to live in their residence halls until their babies are born.